SAP-samples/btp-discovery-for-leanix/Excercises/ex2/README.md

 ## Overview

 The results of the automated SAP landscape discovery are not sent right into the SAP LeanIX inventory but are first captured in the SAP discovery inbox.
-From here, you can easily yet selectively add items to the inventory.
+From here, you can easily add selected items to the inventory.

 ## Excercise